 Just because you can’t see it doesn’t mean it’s not there

 With the rise of large-scale commercialisation and intensification of livestock production, animals are often exposed to stressful conditions, triggering problems related to disease and deterioration of environmental conditions that can result in significant economic losses.
 Probiotics may be useful in preventing these challenges.

-Misuse and Overuse: Antimicrobial agents losing their power
+Antimicrobial agents losing their power

 Antimicrobial agents have been traditionally used for prevention and control of diseases in livestock production.
 The utilization of antimicrobial agents has led to a substantial increase in the use of veterinary medicines.
 As a result, the development of antimicrobial resistance among pathogenic bacteria has been extensively documented, and the risk of transmission of resistant bacteria from the farming environment to humans is inevitable.
 There is an increasing interest within the industry in the control of antimicrobial use.